JaxonWright/omarchy-midnight-theme/README.md

-# OLED Black Theme for Omarchy
+# Omarchy Midnight Theme

-A theme for DHH's [Omarchy](https://omarchy.org), an opinioned Arch Linux setup, that gives you the inky black that your OLED monitor craves.
+A blacked-out theme for DHH's [Omarchy](https://omarchy.org), an opinioned Arch Linux setup, that gives you the inky blacks that your OLED monitor craves.

 ## Preview